TinyAIoT/trashcan-frontend/README.md

 # TinyAIoT Dashboard

 This is a frontend dashboard application for displaying information collected by IoT devices.
 It is built with the React framework [Next.js](https://nextjs.org/).
+For more detailed explanations, please take a look at our [wiki](https://github.com/tinyaiot-ps/frontend/wiki)

 ## Getting Started